CHIANG MAI | BANGKOK | PHUKET | SAMUI | HUA HIN

 • National Park Pass: If you plan to visit multiple national parks along the way, such as Erawan and Sai Yok, consider purchasing a National Park Pass for cost savings.
 Learn more about the pass on the National Parks of Thailand website.

 • Outdoor Activities: Sangkhla Buri offers opportunities for kayaking, boat tours, and trekking.
-Plan and book these activities in advance through local operators listed on TripAdvisor.

 • Safety Tips: This region is known for its diverse wildlife, including elephants and monkeys.
 Exercise caution when driving, particularly in areas where wildlife crossings are common.
-Stay informed about travel safety through the Ministry of Foreign Affairs, Thailand.